Effect configurations

 No

-The multilayer effect of the banner text.
-You can configure multilayer outlines, multilayer shadows, Gaussian blurs, and subtitle background effects.
-Gaussian blurs are supported only if the subtitle text is set to have a shadow.
+The multilayer effects for the banner text.
+You can set multilayer outlines, multilayer shadows, Gaussian blur effects, and caption background effects.
+Gaussian blur is supported only when the type is set to shadow.

 Note:

-• If you configure multilayer outlines, multilayer shadows, or subtitle background effects, the subtitle effects are overlaid based on the sequence of the elements in the array of the SubtitleEffects parameter.
-The first element is rendered at the bottom, and the last element is rendered at the top.
+• When you set multilayer outline, shadow, or background effects, the order of the `SubtitleEffects` array determines the layer order.
+The first `SubtitleEffect` in the array is rendered at the bottom layer, and the last `SubtitleEffect` is rendered at the top layer.

 AaiMotionInEffect